Asbestos Lung Cancer

 • Radiation therapy: Doctors use high-energy X-rays to shrink tumors.

-• Surgery: Doctors remove cancerous tumors and some or all of the affected lung, according to the ALA.
+• Surgery: Doctors remove cancerous tumors and some or all of the affected lung.

 • Targeted therapy: The patient is given medications to prevent cancer cells from spreading.

-• Immunotherapy: Immunotherapy uses drugs to stimulate the body's immune system to kill cancerous cells.
+• Immunotherapy: Immunotherapy uses drugs to stimulate the body's immune system to target and kill cancerous cells.

-U.S. veterans may be able to access free or low-cost lung cancer treatments through the VA Health Care System.
+U.S. veterans may be able to access free or low-cost asbestos lung cancer treatments if they have VA health care.

-For U.S. veterans suffering from asbestos lung cancer, help is available.
-Affected veterans can pursue medical care, military benefits, and other forms of financial compensation.
+U.S. veterans suffering from asbestos lung cancer can pursue medical care, military benefits, and private forms of financial compensation.
+Learn more about each of these below.

 VA Benefits

-Finally, families can pursue survivor benefits if a veteran passed away from lung cancer.
-These benefits can ensure a veteran's loved ones stay financially secure.
+Additionally, families can pursue survivor benefits to help them stay financially secure if a veteran passed away from lung cancer.

 VA benefits are also available for other asbestos-related diseases.
-For example, the VA granted benefits to a veteran with lung cancer, asbestosis (a noncancerous lung disease that impairs breathing), and pleural plaques (a harmless buildup of protein in the lung lining).
+For example, the VA has granted benefits to veterans with asbestosis (a noncancerous disease that impairs breathing) and pleural plaques (a buildup of protein in the lung lining).

 Asbestos Trust Funds

 Many makers of asbestos-based products filed for bankruptcy to avoid costly lawsuits.
-In response, the U.S. government forced these companies to set aside money in asbestos trust funds for current and future victims of asbestos diseases.
+In response, the U.S. government forced these companies to set aside money in asbestos trust funds for current and future victims.

-Getting diagnosed and treated before your cancer has spread are key steps to help you live longer with asbestos lung cancer.
+Getting diagnosed and treated before your cancer has spread are key steps to help you live longer.

 Asbestos can cause any type of lung cancer.
 This includes cases of small cell lung cancer and types of non-small cell lung cancers, like adenocarcinoma and squamous cell carcinoma.